 – “Added Time” is not the same as “Extra Time,” which is overtime.

 – Referees may not compensate for any timekeeping errors made during the first half by changing the length of the second half.
 This of course will affect the length of soccer game.

-– Time expires the instant the referee starts to blow his whistle to end the half.
+– Time expires the instant the referee starts to blow his whistle to end each half.
 In effect the ball “freezes in flight,” if it is in play, just as the whistle starts to sound.
-(Unlike in basketball, a shot does not continue until its outcome is determined.)
+(Unlike in basketball for example, a shot does not continue until its outcome is determined.)

 NOTICE: This article is based on the soccer Laws of the Game as maintained by The International Football Association Board (IFAB).
 As represented in the article, the Laws may be paraphrased, edited for “American English” readability, or quoted in whole or in part.
 Supplemental wording presented by CoachingAmericanSoccer.com® should be provided in brackets.
 Every effort has been made to be faithful to the letter, spirit, and intent of the Laws however, since the Laws are subject to modification annually by the IFAB, recent changes may not be currently reflected.
 Although national associations are permitted to institute local rules changes to the Laws, particularly for “youth, veterans, disability and grassroots football,” the IFAB is the original source for the official English-language version of the Laws of the Game.
 If there is any question, the Laws of the Game may be found at TheIFAB.com.